brreg/brok/packages/captable/README.md

 Smart contracts for CapTable and CapTableRegistry developed in [Solidity v0.8.0](https://docs.soliditylang.org/en/v0.8.0/)

-Based on [ERC1400](https://www.shipfinex.com/blog/erc-1400-a-standardized-framework-for-security-tokens), but intended to migrate to [ERC3643](https://www.erc3643.org/) in the future.
+Based on [ERC1400](https://consensys.io/staking/assets/universal-token), but intended to migrate to [ERC3643](https://www.erc3643.org/) in the future.

 The contracts are built and tested with [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview)

 Based on the generated contracts, [tsup](https://www.npmjs.com/package/tsup) is used to generate a TypeScript library, to be used by Brøk API and The Graph configuration.

-***NB! brokProd is still against Arbitrum Goerli***
+***Note: 'brokProd' is currently configured to run on the deprecated Arbitrum Goerli network.
+In future versions we might transition to Sepolia.***

 ## Project overview